RyanTT/TcpSharpr/README.md

 ```

 ### What happens when theres an exception on the remote side?
 When an exception occurs, some general data about it is sent back to the caller.
-On the caller end a `RemoteExecutionException` is thrown (it might be wrapped in several `AggregateException`s though). `RemoteExceptionTypeName`, `RemoteExceptionMessage` and `RemoteExceptionStack`
+On the caller end a `RemoteExecutionException` is thrown (it might be wrapped in several `AggregateException`s though). `RemoteExceptionTypeName`, `RemoteExceptionMessage` and `RemoteExceptionStack` contain the important information.

 ## Full example
 ```csharp